NirajPudasaini/IsaacLab_Locomotion_H1-2/README.md

 **Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
+- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.W
 - `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

 **Keywords:** extension, template, isaaclab